isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ***Read on to find out more about the student-exclusive promotion on tickets to SWITCH  2021 and EES, the details of the 5  EES sessions, how you can participate in the EES and its complementary programmes, what is in it for you, and the commitment required for the series.***

-### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES
+### Student-exclusive price of ~~USD50~~ SGD10 to SWITCH 2021 and the EES, through 8 August 2021

 As an exclusive promotion to students through 8 August 2021, both Singaporean and international students get to enjoy **an all-in price of ~~USD50~~ SGD10 to access both SWITCH 2021 and the Entrepreneurship Exposure Series (EES)**!

 Don't miss this time-limited promotion only for students - sign up [here](https://bit.ly/EESapply) **by 8 August 2021, 2359 (SGT) with your school email!**

-Once you have signed up for the EES, you will be onboarded to an always-on SWITCH platform where you can access SWITCH 2021 and its other year-long events such as monthly webinars, on top of the EES.
+Once you have signed up for the EES, you will be onboarded to **an always-on SWITCH platform** where you can access SWITCH 2021 and its other year-long events such as monthly webinars and connect with fellow delegates throughout 2021, on top of the EES.

 ### Overview of the 5-sessions series:
 ![Alt text for image on Isomer site](/images/ees%20schedule.png)